Anastasiya999/GS-Verse/README.md

 git clone https://github.com/Anastasiya999/GS-Verse.git
 cd GS-Verse
 ```
-Open `projects/GaussianExample` as a Unity project ( Unity 2022.3 version is used, but other versions might also work).
-Since the gaussian splat models are quite large, we have not included any in this Github repo.
-In order to test sample scenes, please download [link to zip on drive].
-Place RoomScenes/* content under the Assets/RoomScenes and put Resources folder under Assets/ folder.
-Open the project located at projects/GaussianExample in Unity 2022.3 (other Unity 2022 versions may also work).

 Open the project located at `projects/GaussianExample` in **Unity 2022.3** (other Unity 2022 versions may also work).

 Since the Gaussian Splat models are quite large, they are **not included** in this GitHub repository.